-While the Company does sell directly to end consumers in certain instances, such as sales through Blizzard's proprietary online gaming service platform, Blizzard Battle.net, in other instances our customers may be platform providers, such as Sony, Microsoft, Google, and Apple, or retailers, such as Walmart and GameStop, who act as distributors of our content to end consumers.
-For the year ended December 31, 2018, we had three customers-Apple, Sony, and Google-who accounted for 15%, 13%, and 11%, respectively, of net revenues.
-For the year ended December 31, 2017, we had three customers-Apple, Sony, and Google-who accounted for 16%, 14%, and 10%, respectively, of net revenues.
-For the year ended December 31, 2016, we had two customers-Sony and Apple-who each accounted for 13% of net revenues.
-No other customer accounted for 10% or more of our net revenues in the respective periods discussed above.
+While the Company does sell directly to end consumers in certain instances, such as sales through Blizzard Battle.net, in other instances our customers may be platform providers, such as Sony, Microsoft, Google, and Apple, or retailers, such as Walmart and GameStop, who act as distributors of our content to end consumers.
+For the years ended December 31, 2019, 2018, and 2017, Apple, Google, and Sony have been our most significant customers with revenues of 17%, 13%, and 11%, respectively, for 2019, 15%, 11%, and 13%, respectively, for 2018, and 16%, 10%, and 14%, respectively, for 2017.
+No other customer accounted for 10% or more of our net revenues in the periods discussed above.

+We had two customers-Sony and Microsoft-who accounted for 18% and 11%, respectively, of consolidated gross receivables at December 31, 2019.
 We had two customers-Sony and NetEase, Inc.-who accounted for 15% and 12%, respectively, of consolidated gross receivables at December 31, 2018.
-We had three customers-Sony, Microsoft, and Apple-who accounted for 17%, 14%, and 10%, respectively, of consolidated gross receivables at December 31, 2017.
-No other customer accounted for 10% or more of our consolidated gross receivables in the respective periods discussed above.
+No other customer accounted for 10% or more of our consolidated gross receivables in the periods discussed above.